-How We Execute on Our Mission: We educate teachers to use learning science research in concert with valid and reliable assessments to inform their instructional strategies.
+How We Execute on Our Mission: We educate teachers to use rigorous research in concert with valid and reliable assessments to inform their instructional strategies.
 We value the teacher’s professional judgement and leverage technologies designed to support teachers and educational leaders in delivering individualized, measurable reading instruction to improve student learning outcomes.

 We are currently enacting our mission by: